radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 rad expose dapr-hello nodeapp 3000
 ```

 This will open a local tunnel on port 3000.
-Then you can visit the URL `http://localhost:3000/order` in the browser.
+Then you can visit the URL `http://localhost:3000/order` in the browser (or run `curl http://localhost:3000/order` if you're working in Codespaces).
 For now you should see a message like:

 ```txt
 {"message":"The container is running, but Dapr has not been configured."}